MY STRENGTH MY SONG

 Young, Gifted, and Black

 At 24, I moved to New York after completing graduate school.
 I earned my bachelor's degree from Dartmouth College and later obtained my master's degree at the American Conservatory Theater.
 Now I understand why people encourage students to take a gap year between undergraduate and graduate studies; it makes a significant difference to have lived a little before going to graduate school.
 While I was book-smart, I realized I lacked life experience.
-After moving to New York, I kept in touch with friends from my undergraduate days.
-When you are black and you have attended an Ivy League or similarly elite college, you quickly learn that being "Young Gifted and Black" is a rarity in the United States.
-It's easy to remember names from the black community and put faces to people who are Black and making strides, even if they did not attend the same school as you.
+After moving to New York, I maintained connections with friends from my undergraduate days.
+When you are black and you have attended an Ivy League or similarly elite college, you quickly learn that "Young Gifted and Black" is a rarity in the United States.
+It's easy to remember names from the black community and put faces to people who are black and making strides, even if they did not attend the same school as you.
 Because the black community is small in our nation.
 We tend to pay attention to what others are doing.

 When I moved to New York at 24, I was fortunate enough to find a room in a central West Harlem apartment through a friend from graduate school.
-The apartment's owner was named Orlando, a 31-year-old gay Black man from the South.
+The apartment's owner was Orlando, a 31-year-old gay black man from the South.
 He was relatively successful for his age, working as an assistant director for a Broadway production.
 Orlando embodied the essence of being young, gifted, and Black—and he had that Southern charm.

-One evening, Derick invited me to a friend’s birthday party.
-It was a gathering of black intellectuals, creatives, and people of various walks of life, and that’s where I met Amir, a handsome black man who immediately caught my attention.
-When I walked into the party, I noticed him right away.
-He was impeccably dressed and mingling effortlessly with everyone around him, including a woman who seemed to flirt with him as if he were straight.
-Assuming he wouldn’t be interested in me, I decided to play it cool and avoided him.
-Instead, I made my way over to Derick, who sat comfortably on a couch in the living room, deep in a colorful conversation with a group of women.
-Each time I glanced around, I caught Amir's gaze lingering on me.
-He had a masculine presence combined with soft facial features, and his milk chocolate skin glowed under the warm lighting.
-A few tattoos decorated his arms, adding to his allure.
-As I tried to contribute to the group conversation, my words felt forced, and even Derick shot me a few concerned looks.
-Feeling out of place, I excused myself and headed to the kitchen to grab some punch.
-The kitchen was bustling with good-looking gay Black men, all gathered around the punch bowl, serving drinks to a growing line.
-As I waited in line, Amir entered the kitchen and strolled over to me.
+The kitchen was bustling with beautiful gay black men, all gathered around the punch bowl, serving drinks to a growing line.
+As I waited, Amir entered the kitchen and strolled over to me.
 “So you’re just going to walk in here, get a drink without saying happy birthday?” he teased.
 I felt a wave of shock and embarrassment wash over me.
 “Oh, it’s your birthday?”
 I asked, surprised.
 He nodded with a smile.
 “Yeah.”
+He replied.
 “Oh my goodness, I’m so sorry!
-My friend Derick invited me and mentioned it was a birthday party, but he didn’t say whose birthday it was.
+My friend Derick invited me and mentioned it was a birthday party, but he didn’t say whose.
 I feel so rude!
 Happy birthday!”
 I said.
-He laughed as he gave my shoulder a friendly pat.
+He laughed, giving my shoulder a friendly pat.
 “Don’t worry about it.
 I don’t know half the people here anyway.
 I was just teasing you because I noticed you when you walked in.”
+He replied.
 I chuckled, “I noticed you too.
 If you don’t mind me asking, are you gay?”
 I asked.
-“Yeah,” he replied.
+“Yeah.”
+He answered.
 “Oh, I thought you were straight because you were chatting with that girl when I walked in,” I said.
 “That doesn’t mean anything,” he replied casually.
 “True,” I acknowledged.
 “Is this your apartment?”
 I asked.
 “No, it’s my sister’s,” he said, and there was a brief pause.
 “I’m Amir,” he introduced himself.
 “Hi Amir, I’m Ryan.
 It’s a pleasure to meet you.”
 We shook hands and stared into each other's eyes.
 I wanted him, and he wanted me.
 We spent the rest of the evening talking, during our conversation I learned that he used to serve in the army, and as the night came to a close, we exchanged numbers and shared a kiss.
-“I want to see you again,” Amir said, and I returned a smile, feeling butterflies in my stomach.
-His friends watched from a distance, clearly hinting the night was supposed to end with birthday sex.
-But I was new to New York and I didn’t want to come off as easy.
+“I want to see you again,” Amir said, and I smiled back, feeling butterflies in my stomach.
+His friends watched from a distance, clearly hinting that the night was supposed to end with birthday sex.
+But I was new to New York, and I didn’t want to come off as easy.
 I wanted Amir to see me as someone worth dating.
 We kissed once more before I left and returned to my apartment, still buzzing from the night.
-It was remarkable to meet such a stunning black man in person, rather than through a hookup app.

-So I remember waking up the next morning and seeing that my phone had texts, which was odd because normally I only received texts that early if they were from my job.
-The texts were from Amir.
-Amir basically stated that he was glad to have met me and expressed how much he wanted to connect again.
-I responded with texts that expressed similar interest, and I remember casually joking, "Did you have birthday sex last night?"
-He said "no." Next, He asked, “What are you doing tomorrow night?”
+It was remarkable to meet such a beautiful black man in person, rather than through a hookup app.
+The next morning, Amir texted me, “What are you doing tomorrow night?”
 I felt the need to sound busy and intriguing.
-Although I juggled three jobs as an arts teacher and a waiter for an events company, I had no real plans that evening.
+Although I juggled three separate jobs as an arts teacher and waiter for an events company, I had no true plans.
 “Just going to the gym and working on audition material,” I replied.
 “Great!
 Come over to my place.
-I want to cook you dinner” He said.
+I want to cook you dinner.”
 “Really?”
-I asked.
-I was stunned.
+I was surprised.
 It was a first for me—no one had ever invited me over for a cooked dinner before.
 For the first time, I felt like one of the Disney princesses from my childhood movies.

-On the night of the dinner, Amir offered to pick me up in his own car.
-This was exciting news, owning a car is rare in New York at that age.
-Something about it felt courteous.
+On the night of the dinner, Amir picked me up in his own car.
+I was surprised because owning a car is rare in New York at that age.
 I approached the car to see him smiling through the open window, and I couldn't help but chuckle like a schoolgirl.
 “Hello, birthday boy!
 Good to see you.”
 I said.
-“Good to see you too,” he said with a grin.
+“Good to see you too,” Amir said with a wide grin on his face.
 As I got into the car, Amir placed his hand on my left knee, which sent a rush of warmth through me.
 When we arrived at his apartment, I was struck by how organized and clean it was—just what you would expect from someone who had been in the military.
-“Let me take your jacket,” he offered, and I could sense a different side of him.
-This was not the super-cool, super-suave Amir I met at the birthday party.
-Now Amir was more vulnerable, and I realized he was a bit nervous.
-This made me feel at ease, knowing he, too, felt anxious.
+“Let me take your jacket,” he offered, and I could sense a different side of him—more vulnerable, and I realized he was a bit nervous.
+This made me feel at ease, knowing he was feeling something special too.
 “Have a seat at the table,” he told me while I watched him prepare dinner.
 He cooked pasta with chicken and steamed vegetables, and opened a bottle of red wine.
 As we sat down to eat, the conversation flowed easily.
 Amir shared stories from his time in the military.
 “Was it weird being gay in the military?”
 I asked.
 “No, it’s different now,” he replied.
 “There are other gay people in the military.”
 “I have to admit, I’m surprised this is happening,” I confessed.
-“I mean, you’re sexy—like a Chris Brown or Michael B. Jordan type of sexy.
-All-American Black football kind of sexy.
+"Why do you say that?"
+Amir asked.
+“I mean, you’re sexy—like a Chris Brown or Michael B. Jordan type.
 I didn’t think we’d end up together.
-There were so many gorgeous black men at your birthday who seemed more like your type.
-More Alpha,” I said.
+There were so many gorgeous black men at your birthday who seemed more like your type,” I said.
 “You know my type?” he questioned with intrigue.
 “A good-looking man is a good-looking man.
 Type doesn’t matter,” I said with a smile.
 “Well, you’re a classic beauty.
-You look royal,” he complimented, and we shared a moment of silence.
+You look royal,” he complimented, and we shared a moment of silence, staring into each other’s eyes.
+We stared into each other's eyes.
 "Thank you.
 No one has ever told me that.”
 I responded.
+Internally, I still struggled with low self-esteem and did not really believe Amir when he said those words, but it was nice to hear that gorgeous man say that.

-Internally, I still struggled with low self-esteem, and did not really believe him, but it was nice to hear that gorgeous man say that.
-When we finished our meal, we went to his room, where we made love, slowly.
+When we finished our meal, we went to his room, and there we made love, but slowly.
 It was not quick and rushed; we took our time with each other.
-As I placed my hands against that Black man's chest, I could feel his heart beating.
+As I placed my hands against that black man's chest, I could feel his heart beating.
 The pounding of his chest felt like waves crashing against the shore.
-Amir was Black, Black, Black.
-Amir was hard like steel, tough and rough on the outside, but on the inside, he was soft, baby, soft.
+Amir was black, black, black.
+He was so hard and tough and rough on the outside, but on the inside, he was soft, soft, baby, soft.
 Inside, he was the very thing the world wanted to murder.
 Black.
 He was love, sweet like honey, rich like chocolate.
 He was home.
 I wanted to know his dreams, his fears, what inspired him.
 I wanted Amir.
 But I was afraid.
 Afraid of being loved.
 Fearful of being seen.
 I knew Amir would figure me out.
 Of course, he would.
 One day, he would find out that I was not as cool and collected as I present myself to be.
-One day, he would figure out that I am awkward, can be neurotic, and a bit of a nerd.
+One day, he would figure out that I am awkward and a bit of a nerd.
 One day, I would say or do something weird, and he would leave.
 And so I pushed him away.
-I did the work myself and slowly pushed him away.
+I did the work myself and pushed him away.

 Instead of embracing Amir's love, I found myself trading affection and intimacy for the thrill of the chase.
 I chased after men who didn't make time for me.
 It felt like it was my responsibility to prove my value, rather than to receive love and discover my worth through someone else's eyes.
 After I pushed Amir away, I shifted my focus to pursuing men who were cold and distant.